astropy/astropy/docs/coordinates/velocities.rst

 Using Velocities with ``SkyCoord``
 ==================================

-One recommended way of getting a coordinate object with velocities is to use the
+The best way to start getting a coordinate object with velocities is to use the
 |skycoord| interface.
 For example, a |skycoord| to represent a star with a
 measured radial velocity but unknown proper motion and distance could be created as::